Valuation rings as limits of complete intersection rings: Model Theory of valued fields

-\begin{Theorem} Let $V$ be a valuation ring containing a perfect field $F$ of characteristic $p>0$.
-Assume that either that $\dim V=1$ or $V$ is Henselian.
-Then $V$ is a filtered direct limit of complete intersection $F$-algebras. \end{Theorem}
+\begin{Theorem} Let $V$ be a valuation ring of characteristic $p>0$.
+Let $F$ be a field contained in $V$ such the residue field $k$ of $V$ is separable over $F$ (for example ${\bf F}_p$).
+Assume that $V$ is Henselian.
+Then $V$ is a filtered colimit of complete intersection $F$-algebras. \end{Theorem}